Sharath424/Spring-Boot-2.7.8/README.md

 </div>

 <div style="font-size:18px;">
-Note that this example uses the named parameter :done instead of the positional parameter ?1
+Note that this example uses the named parameter:done instead of the positional parameter ?1
 </div>

 ### Starter Data JPA dependency and H2 Console